 - The possession or consumption of alcoholic beverages is strictly prohibited during the Commencement Ceremonies and related activities.
 We appreciate your cooperation.

 If you have a disability and need an accommodation please call 401.874.2098 by the dates listed below.
 For TTY assistance, please call the Rhode Island Relay Service at 711.
-There are no fees for the use of these materials or services, but a driver’s license is required as a deposit and will be returned when the item is brought back to the Disability Station.
+There are no fees for the use of these services or for the use of materials such as FM listening devices or wheelchairs, but a driver’s license is required as a deposit and will be returned when the items are brought back to the Disability Station.

 - Disability Stations will be available on Saturday for the Graduate Ceremony at the north entrance of the Ryan Center and on Sunday for the University-wide Ceremony in front of Bliss Hall.